Can A Genocide Supporter Be the Lesser Evil?

 Tensions between Israel and Palestine have erupted anew, reaching perhaps their most dangerous escalation yet.
 Things kicked off when Hamas, the leading political authority in the Palestinian territory of Gaza, slaughtered some 260 people at a music festival in Israel.
 Since then, all the world’s eyes have been on the region as reports of war crimes and atrocities on both sides – some exaggerated or made up, but far too many true – filter out daily.
 Political leaders, pundits, and ordinary people have responded to the horror with vengeful, even genocidal rhetoric.

 Discussing the situation is difficult.
 Emotions are high, and the sheer scale of violence makes level-headedness feel almost inappropriate.
-Disinformation and propaganda make it hard to know the truth even for those who seek it out and there are numerous misunderstandings about the region’s politics and history in general.
+Disinformation and propaganda make it hard to know the truth even for those who seek it out, and there are numerous misunderstandings about the region’s politics and history in general.
 Add organized religion to the mix and all the bigotries, atrocities, and accusations that entails, and it’s not hard to imagine things quickly going off the rails.

 Still, it’s more important now than ever to not get carried away – though the powers that be are already well on their way to doing horrific, irreversible, history-staining crimes.